National Juvenile Law Moot Court Competition

-The 2016 National Juvenile Law Moot Court competition problem will explore legal matters encountered by immigrant children in the United States.
-The 2016 Problem will be released to teams who have registered and provided the names of all team members on Monday, November 16, 2015.
+The 2017 National Juvenile Law Moot Court competition problem will be released to teams who have registered and provided the names of all team members on Monday, November 14, 2016.

-Early registration is encouraged as the number of teams will be limited to 24.
+Early registration is encouraged as the number of teams may be limited.
 Please note that only ABA Accredited Schools are eligible to compete.

 Winning Team: $500